Sayali-Divate/Wallet-Payment-System-EZWallet/README.md

 <br>
 <br>

-1) Bhushan Taru  -Team Lead, Responsible for creating the Beneficiary module and Responsible For handeling the Exceptions .
+1) Bhushan Taru  -Responsible for creating the Beneficiary module and Responsible For handeling the Exceptions .

 2) Hari Tripathi -Responsible for creating the Bank Account Module.